olegmig-ds/about-me/README.md

 * 👋 Hi, I’m Oleg Zhidkov (@olegmig-ds)
 * 👀 I’m interested in Python, Machine Learning, Neural Network, Data Scientist.
-* 🌱 I graduated from Yandex Practicum and currently learning in DLS MIPT
+* 🌱 I graduated from Yandex Practicum and DLS MIPT
 * 💞️ I want to cooperate with you on possible employment issues.
 * 📫 How to reach me: oleg.zhidkov.mig@yandex.ru